 Comprehensive Overview: Understanding Volcanoes and Model Building

 The science behind a volcano model eruption involves basic chemical reactions.
-Also, the classic baking soda and vinegar reaction produces carbon dioxide gas, which creates pressure inside the model.
+Still, the classic baking soda and vinegar reaction produces carbon dioxide gas, which creates pressure inside the model.
 This pressure forces the "lava" (usually a mixture of water, food coloring, and dish soap) up through the vent, simulating an eruption.
 The dish soap helps create foamy lava, adding to the visual effect.
 Different materials and methods can be used to enhance the realism of the eruption, such as adding plaster of Paris or modeling clay to the volcano's structure.

 Trends and Latest Developments in Volcano Modeling